-Charles Sturt University’s the #1 university of choice for Indigenous students for the last three years.*
+Charles Sturt University’s the #1 university of choice for First Nations students for the last three years.*

-Teresa explains that studying environmental science at Charles Sturt is intertwined with Indigenous culture in both the academic and practical learning that’s done.
+Teresa explains that studying environmental science at Charles Sturt is intertwined with First Nations culture in both the academic and practical learning that’s done.

 “Obviously I’ve gained a lot of knowledge growing up, from my family and my mob, but the great thing about studying at Charles Sturt is that I got to learn about many key areas of Indigenous culture.